oracle-livelabs/goldengate/ggs-bidirectional-replication/create/create.md

 You can leave the source database SQL window open for use in a later lab.

-## Task 4: Register the target database
+## Task 4: Create the target connection

 Now, follow the steps below to register the target Autonomous Data Warehouse \(ADW\) instance.